 Niran Garshtein

 Levi ben Gershom (Gersonides, 1288–1344), the eminent scientist-philosopher, was unquestionably the most original Jewish astronomer of the Middle Ages.
 For him, an astronomical theory that enables one to determine the position of the planets at any given time was insufficient.
-He was a realist who sought to discover the true structure of the universe and to establish an astronomical theory compatible with natural science and cohering with empirical evidence.
+He was a realist who sought to discover the true structure of the universe, aspiring to establish an astronomical theory compatible with natural science and cohering with empirical evidence.
 Accordingly, he believed that astronomical investigation “can only be undertaken in its perfection by one who is at once a mathematician, a natural scientist, and a philosopher.”
 Therefore, one should not be surprised to find that Gersonides’ main astronomical work – known as Astronomy – is not a standalone composition, but rather forms an integral part of his great philosophical work, Milḥamot ha-šem (The Wars of the Lord, book V part 1).
 Moreover, it is replete with interactions between mathematical astronomy, philosophy, and natural science.
-The Astronomy includes innovative astronomical models; criticism directed against many of the best scientific authorities of its time; reports on no less than 82 astronomical observations made by Gersonides; and descriptions of observational instruments, some of which were designed by the author himself.
+The Astronomy incorporates innovative astronomical models; criticism directed against many of the most respected scientific authorities of its time; reports on no less than 82 astronomical observations made by Gersonides; and descriptions of observational instruments, some of which were designed by the author himself.
 Gersonides takes an empiricist stance, which is reflected not only in his reports on actual observations, but also in his recurring and explicit statements on the essential role of sense experience in testing scientific hypotheses.
 In this regard, the Astronomy also deals with meta-science, as it contains discussions on scientific methodologies and reasoning.
 This monumental work was translated into Latin by Petrus de Alexandria in collaboration with Gersonides, and in 1342 Gersonides dedicated a revised version of chapters 4-11 of the Latin translation to Pope Clement VI.

-Although the Astronomy is, as one scholar puts it, “one of the most original texts on the subject of the Middle Ages”, and despite the considerable scholarly attention it received in recent years and the interconnections between its content and Gersonides’ other fields of studies (including natural science and Biblical exegesis) only some of its 136 chapters have been published, as the text was omitted from all printed editions of Milḥamot ha-šem (probably due to its mathematical character and its length: it fills more than 250 folios in its extant manuscripts).
+The Astronomy, which has been described by one scholar as “one of the most original texts on the subject [of astronomy]” in the Middle Ages, has received considerable scholarly attention in recent years.
+Nevertheless, and despite the interconnections between its content and Gersonides’ other fields of study (including natural science and Biblical exegesis), only a portion of its 136 chapters has been published, as the text was omitted from all printed editions of Milḥamot ha-šem (probably due to its mathematical character and its length: it fills more than 250 folios in its extant manuscripts).
 The main goal of my project is to produce the first complete critical edition of the Astronomy, based on the extant Hebrew manuscripts, accompanied by an introduction, commentary, and a glossary of technical terms.
 In addition to a close study of the Astronomy’s content, the project will shed new light on Gersonides’ scientific sources, his use of textual sources, his mathematical, astronomical and philosophical terminology, and the reception of the text among later generations.
-The contribution of the study will not be limited to those interested in the thought of Gersonides nor to historians of Jewish thought, as the study will also advance our knowledge in other fields of research, such as the history of mathematical astronomy, philosophy of science, the role of socio-culture in knowledge transfer, the history of empirical science, the development of a Hebrew scientific terminology, Biblical exegesis, medieval interreligious scientific collaboration, and the relationship between science and religion in the Middle Ages.
+The contribution of the study will not be limited to those interested in the thought of Gersonides nor to historians of Jewish thought, as the study will also advance our knowledge in other fields of research, such as the history of mathematical astronomy, philosophy of science, the role of socio-culture in knowledge transfer, the history of empirical science, the development of Hebrew scientific terminology, Biblical exegesis, medieval interreligious scientific collaboration, and the relationship between science and religion in the Middle Ages.